areg-pi/areg-pi/README.md

 I rarely make random tech videos for my YT channel.

-One last thing, just because they're always useful for memes and stuff, I can use:
+One last thing.
+Just because they're always useful for memes and stuff, I can use:
 * Adobe Photoshop
 * Adobe Illustrator.